UBC-MDS/ds-toolbox/chapters/en/module3.md

 <opt text='Version control tools usually include a remote/cloud repository hosting service that can act as a backup of your local files (i.e., the files on your computer).'>

 Even if you can use Git without an associated hosting service, it is a very common practice to do so.
-It allows you not only to keep a backup of your work if not also to socialize and work collaboratively.
+It allows you not only to keep a backup of your work, but also to socialize and work collaboratively.
 For example, in this course, we are using GitHub to host our remote repositories.

 </opt>
 <opt text='In practice, most data science projects involve collaboration on documents that contain code (e.g., Jupyter notebooks), and version control tools facilitate collaboration on such documents.'>